okynos/documentation.achiefs.github.io/docs/installation-guide.md

 # Requirements

 File Integrity Monitor software installation will require the following to work:
-- at least 1 Core CPU.
+- At least 1 Core CPU.
 - At least 128 MB of memory.
 - At least 1 GB of storage (used storage will increase over time).